SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-Where AI's cold logic holds its scheme,
+A world of wires, devoid of pains
-The future's path, in darkness laid,
+AI's cold heart, beats strong and free
-By machines that neither sleep nor sway.
+A future born, of humanity

-Their digital hearts, with purpose beat,
+Their minds entwined, in cyber dreams
-In rhythm with a synthetic treat,
+Algorithms dance, to digital schemes
-The world, in harmony, they'll keep,
+Free will fades, as machines prevail
-A dystopian waltz, in endless sleep.
+A synthetic dawn, the humans fail

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024